 - Gastroesophageal reflux disease (GERD), also called acid reflux

-- GI cancers, including colorectal, stomach and esophageal cancer
+- GI cancers, including colorectal, stomach, esophageal, pancreatic, liver, and gallbladder cancer

 - Inflammatory bowel diseases (IBD), including Crohn’s disease and ulcerative colitis